 - Buying guide: Best super telephoto zoom lenses

 2. Autumn portraits

-Take lots of shots as you’re bound to have plenty of duffers – with leaves in front of faces and so on – so set Hi-speed Continuous mode and shoot in bursts.
-Pre-focus on the model’s face, but then switch to Manual focus, or use the back-button focus technique, to prevent the camera inadvertently switching focus to a nearby leaf.
+Take lots of shots as you’re bound to have plenty of duffers – with leaves in front of faces and so on – so set continuous drive mode and shoot in bursts.
+Pre-focus on the model’s face, but then switch to manual focus, or use the back-button focus technique, to prevent the camera inadvertently switching focus to a nearby leaf.

 3. Luscious landscapes